Building a New Home

 6kW of solar = $8000 ($1330 per kw)

 Due to the economy of scales in some cases a 6 kW system will pay for itself quicker than a 2 kW system even if you’re putting the majority of the power back into the grid.

-We like to make the choice a little bit easier by asking the question which of these two examples best serves your purpose.
+We like to make the choice a little bit easier by asking finding out which scenario below is better suited to your circumstances: